blaidddwr/socref/CONTRIBUTING.md

 A paragraph's format in a body includes a __type__, a __scope__, and a __description__.

-The __scope__ must be something that easily identifies the file or programming object that has changed.
-For example Model::Foo for the foo model class in C++, README for the README markdown documentation, or docs/SOME_FEATURE for documentation within a directory.
-If a change involves renaming the words used for __scope__ then use the new name for the change's __scope__, referencing its old name in the description.

 The columns of any line in a paragraph must be equal to or less than 72.
 Paragraphs can be on multiple lines as needed.

 ```